AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+3.3:
+- Fixed dead pixels when rendering scenes with plane at large distance.
+- Recursion max depth is 5, and it will be stopped if contribution to light become negilgent.

 3.2:
 - Added soft shadows simulation.
 This can be achieved using area lights which were added also.
 - soft shadows won't be displayed if area lights are not present within the scene.